-Food sensitivities and food allergies are caused by a reaction to a particular ingredient.
+Food sensitivities and food allergies are caused by a reaction to a particular ingredient in the diet.
 The most common allergens are usually proteins, with fish and chicken being two of the most common causes.
 Grains, especially corn, and dairy products can also cause problems.
 An allergy can develop to any protein to which the cat is repeatedly or constantly exposed.
 Sometimes, allergies develop over time.
 Once an allergy has developed, it may last for the cat’s life.

 Symptoms of food allergies